akb825/DeepSea/modules/Scene/SceneLighting/README.md

 		* `shadowTexture`: name of the shader variable for the the shadow texture.
 	* `intensityThreshold`: the threshold below which the light is considered out of view.
 If unset this will use the default.
 * `"ShadowCullList"`: culls nodes that derive from `dsSceneCullNode` with a shadow surface.
+	* `viewFilter`: name of the filter for what views to process.
+All views will be processed if unset.
 	* `shadowManager`: name of the shadow manager that contains the shadows being culled for.
 	* `shadows`: name of the shadows within the shadow manager to cull for.
 	* `surface`: index of the surface within the light shadows.
 * `"SSAO"`: calculates screen-space ambient occlusion with traditional pixel shaders.
+	* `viewFilter`: name of the filter for what views to process.
+All views will be processed if unset.
 	* `shader`: the shader to calculate the ambient occlusion with.
 	* `material`: the material to use with the shader.
 * `"ComputeSSAO"`: calculates screen-space ambient occlusion with a compute shader.
+	* `viewFilter`: name of the filter for what views to process.
+All views will be processed if unset.
 	* `shader`: the compute shader to calculate the ambient occlusion with.
 	* `material`: the material to use with the shader.